p4ul5h4k3y/CryptD/README.md

 ### Todo

-1. Implement keypairs along with properties
+1. Implement keypairs along with properties and dynamic encryption
 2. Add feature to export public key
 3. Add feature to import other users public key
 4. Create client for sending and receiving encrypted messages on local LAN